LFGaming/LFGaming/README.md

 # About me

-I like computers, and I just play around with them.
-I am not a special guy, I am not the best at something, I am just me.
+I like to program in my free time and often look for projects to start or help on, they can be usefull or just odd and for the fun.
+As long as I have enough fun making it and seeing the result, I am happy.

 <br/>

 ## my stuff
-[Main Site] <br>
+[Main Site] <br/>
-[Projects Site] mostly for maps.
+[Projects Site] mostly for maps at this point.

 ---

 <br/>